CSSNVC/Intro-to-GLSL-Shaders/README.md

-If you missed the workshop, just follow the book we did!
+If you missed the workshop, just follow the book like we did!
 Check it out: https://thebookofshaders.com/